Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 ### Training with PPO

-In order to train an Agent to correctly balance the ball, we will use a Reinforcement Learning algorithm called Proximal Policy Optimization (PPO).
+In order to train an agent to correctly balance the ball, we will use a Reinforcement Learning algorithm called Proximal Policy Optimization (PPO).
 This is a method that has been shown to be safe, efficient, and more general purpose than many other RL algorithms, as such we have chosen it as the example